mbentley/docker-omada-controller/external_mongodb/README.md

 ### Migration Examples using Compose

 There are example compose files for migrations to an external MongoDB at [docker-compose_migration-host.yml](./docker-compose_migration-host.yml) and [docker-compose_migration-bridge.yml](./docker-compose_migration-bridge.yml) for host and bridge networking, respectively.

+## Kubernetes Deployment Guide

+For mores details on how to deploy Omada Controller with an external MongoDB database see [Kubernetes Deployment Guide](../k8s/helm/README.md).